How to be a successful tourism company online?

 - be mobile-friendly

 - have good quality photos and videos

-- have tools to measure its behaviour – for instance, the number of unique and returning visitors, page views and countries of origin.
+- have tools to measure its performance (e.g. the number of unique and returning visitors, page views and countries of origin).

 You can build your own website or hire a professional do to it for you, depending on your skills.
-To help you on your way, Tourism Boost explores both options for building a website.
+To get you on track, Tourism Tribe explores your options for developing a tourism website.